snehal4it/localstack-serverless-demo/README.md

 ---

 ## 🚀 Run the Demo
-Run following commands from root of repository/source
+Run following commands from root of repository

 ### Localstack
 #### Deploy application using Localstack